nhoughto5/DeadEarth/README.md

 # **Dead Earth**
 ##### A Udemy Course Diary

-This repository contains the code base develped while following the lessons which can be found [here](https://www.udemy.com/build-your-own-first-person-shooter-survival-game-in-unity).
+This repository contains the code base develped while followiung the which can be found [here](https://www.udemy.com/build-your-own-first-person-shooter-survival-game-in-unity).
 This course provided an excellent look into technologies and strategies used to build modern video games.
 Dead Earth is a first person shooter built with [Unity 5](https://unity3d.com/) and C#.

 ## Course Discussion
 The following does not follow the lesson plan stages directly but somewhat aligns with the progression of the course material.